Tyler O'Neill Preview, Player Props: Cardinals vs. Braves

-The St. Louis Cardinals and Tyler O'Neill (.355 slugging percentage over his past 10 games, including one homer), take on starter Mike Soroka and the Atlanta Braves at Truist Park, Tuesday at 7:20 PM ET.
+On Wednesday, Tyler O'Neill (.515 slugging percentage in past 10 games, including two home runs) and the St. Louis Cardinals face the Atlanta Braves, whose starting pitcher will be Spencer Strider.
+First pitch is at 7:20 PM ET.

-In his most recent game, he collected three RBI (going 1-for-4 with a home run) against the Pirates.
+In his last game, he notched a home run while going 3-for-4 against the Braves.

 Tyler O'Neill Game Info & Props vs. the Braves